wictorwilen/Microsoft-teams-docs/teams/connectors.md

 >**Note:** Currently, we do not support users configuring your Connector externally via the **Connect to Office 365** button.
 Users must visit Microsoft Teams first to add a Connector.

-When your app is ready for submission, follow the process for [submitting your app to the Office Store](https://msdn.microsoft.com/en-us/microsoft-teams/submission).
+When your app is ready for submission, follow the process to [publish your app to the Office Store](https://msdn.microsoft.com/en-us/microsoft-teams/submission).